haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/templates/template-email.md

 You can add a logo to emails by adding it to your theme or by uploading it in the Magento Admin.

 Because email clients don't support vector-based formats such as Scalable Vector Graphics (SVG), you must prepare a Portable Network Graphics (PNG) logo.
-Because emails are viewed on devices with a broad range of pixel densities, you should use a logo that is 3&times; the size that you actually want it to display.
-For example, let's say your email has a 200px &times; 100px area for the logo.
+Because emails are viewed on devices with a broad range of pixel densities, you should use a logo that is 3&times; the size that you actually want it to display. 例如， let's say your email has a 200px &times; 100px area for the logo.
 The logo image should be 600px &times; 300px.

-If you don't have access to a high-resolution version of your logo, you can upload a normal-resolution image.
-For example, if your logo image is 200px &times; 100px, specify `200` for the width and `100` for the height.
+If you don't have access to a high-resolution version of your logo, you can upload a normal-resolution image. 例如， if your logo image is 200px &times; 100px, specify `200` for the width and `100` for the height.

 <h3 id="customize-logo-theme">Customize the email logo using a theme</h3>
 To customize your logo using a theme:

 1. Add a file named `logo_email.png` to a `Magento_Email/web` directory in your custom theme.

-   For example, if the OrangeCo vendor wants to add a logo for their custom Orange, they must add a file in the `app/design/frontend/OrangeCo/orange/Magento_Email/web` directory.
+   例如， if the OrangeCo vendor wants to add a logo for their custom Orange, they must add a file in the `app/design/frontend/OrangeCo/orange/Magento_Email/web` directory.

 2. Copy the `<Magento_Email_module_dir>/view/frontend/email/header.html` file into a `Magento_Email/email` directory in your theme.

-   For example, the OrangeCo vendor would copy the file to this location: `app/design/frontend/OrangeCo/orange/Magento_Email/email/header.html`
+   例如， the OrangeCo vendor would copy the file to this location: `app/design/frontend/OrangeCo/orange/Magento_Email/email/header.html`

    Edit the `width` and `height` attributes of the `<img>` tag to reflect the area in which you want your logo to display (for example, 200 &times; 100).